Got questions about Sendbird? Call +1 463 225 2580 and ask away. 👉

 Reimagine customer service with AI agents

-AI in retail is poised to revolutionize how the industry approaches logistics, supply chain management, and package delivery.
-By coordinating a team of AI agents as part of a multi-agent system, retailers can optimize complex processes and automate complex workflows that are too much from previous AI technology.
+Agentic AI is poised to revolutionize how the ecommerce industry approaches logistics, supply chain management, and package delivery.
+By deploying multi-agent systems—networks of specialized, autonomous AI agents that collaborate toward shared business goals—retailers can now orchestrate complex workflows that once required human intelligence.

 Types of AI agents for ecommerce

-By orchestrating a team of vertical AI agents as part of a unified multi-agent system, retailers can improve operational efficiency and profitability by automating complex workflows that have been out of reach until now.
+By orchestrating a team of vertical AI agents as part of a multi-agent system, ecommerce business can improve operational efficiency and profitability by better predict demand, optimizing inventory, and ensure timely delivery across the world.

 Gradient background purple blue